bastien-j/vue-modern-table/README.md

 ### Columns configuration

-For each column, you enable/disable sorting, filtering, export and choose to shrink the column width.
+For each column, you can enable/disable sorting, filtering, export and choose to shrink the column width.

 ```vue
 <script setup lang="ts">